vineetchoudhary/Downloader-for-Apple-Developers/README.md

 - ✨ Resume download automatically if the download failed due to any reason.
 - ⏬ Multiple downloads supported.

-### How does it work?
-Basically, this program is completely dependent on [aria2](https://aria2.github.io). `aria2` is a utility for downloading files that support segmented downloading.
-When we start downloading, this program takes the download auth token from cookies (as well as other required parameters), and pass them to `aria2`.

-An instance of [Process](https://developer.apple.com/documentation/foundation/process) takes the output from `aria2` and shows it on UI.
-You can achieve the same with `aria2` without this program, but you'd have to manually take out the auth token from cookies and other parameters and feed them into `aria2`.

 ## Installation

 #### Using curl